 In the pursuit of executing business strategy, culture trumps strategy every time.
 Leaders must understand the culture and recognize their responsibility in creating — or changing — it.

-CCL has found leadership cultures can be defined in three basic ways:
+We’ve found leadership cultures can be defined in 3 basic ways:

 - Dependent leadership cultures operate with the belief that people in authority are responsible for leadership.

 - Independent leadership cultures operate with the belief that leadership emerges out of individual expertise and heroic action.

 - Interdependent leadership cultures operate with the belief that leadership is a collective activity to the benefit of the organization as a whole.